-Since the implementation of the ACRA (Amendment) Act in 2014, ACRA has engaged audit firms to conduct independent AML/CFT reviews for registered filing agents (RFAs) or corporate service providers (CSPs).
-Under the new AML/CFT framework, it is a requirement for CSPs to develop and implement internal policies, procedures and controls to comply with Financial Action Task Force (FATF) recommendations on combating of money laundering and terrorism financing.
+Since the implementation of the ACRA (Amendment) Act in 2014, ACRA has engaged audit firms to conduct independent Anti-Money Laundering/ Countering the Financing of Terrorism (AML/CFT) reviews for Registered Filing Agents (RFAs) or Corporate Service Providers (CSPs).
+Under the new AML/CFT framework, it is a requirement for CSPs to develop and implement Internal Policies, Procedures and Controls (IPPC) to comply with Financial Action Task Force (FATF) recommendations on combating of money laundering and terrorism financing.

-So how can CSPs (or similarly in the same manner for professional firms, e.g. auditors, accountants, lawyers, etc.) prepare themselves for the AML/CFT review?
+So how can CSPs (or other professional firms in similar capacity, e.g. auditors, accountants, lawyers, etc.) prepare themselves for the AML/CFT review?

 CSPs should take a closer look at and comply with the following regulations:

 - Part II, First Schedule of the ACRA (Filing Agents and Qualified Individuals) Regulations, for the prevention of money laundering and financing of terrorism (download here).

 - Guidelines for Registered Filing Agents (download here).

 We summarise the key areas where a CSP should focus on to prepare for the AML/CFT review.

 Before the ACRA-appointed reviewers conduct their on-site visit, CSPs are required to complete the Self-Assessment Form (which can be downloaded here).
 The review will be based on the responses in this form.
 It is important to note that higher weightage is given on Section C – Internal Policies, Procedures and Controls (IPPC) and Section D – Customer Due Diligence of the Self-Assessment Form.
 The CSP should review the questions in the Self-Assessment Form, and ensure that if any of the responses is “Yes”, the CSP must be able to support it with documentary proof.

 AML/CFT Policy (IPPC)